jonykrause/mapquest-geocoder/Readme.md

 ## Addendum

-For ES6 Generator-based version have checkout [this branch](https://github.com/jonykrause/mapquest-geocoder/blob/es6-generator-flattened/index.js)
+For a ES6 Generator-based version have a look at [this branch](https://github.com/jonykrause/mapquest-geocoder/blob/es6-generator-flattened/index.js)

 ## License